 - Need to Accrue at Least $25 to Redeem.
 This card has a minimum redemption threshold of $25, meaning you can’t redeem your cash back rewards until you reach that amount.
 If you don’t use your card very much, it can take months to earn $25 in cash back.
 By contrast, the Discover it family of cash back cards lets you redeem in any amount.

 - Has a Penalty APR.
-This card comes with a 29.99% penalty APR, which is a big bummer if you occasionally miss payments.
+This card charges penalty interest, which is a big bummer if you occasionally miss payments.
 Chase Freedom and the Discover it cards don’t charge penalty interest, so they’re ideal alternatives.

 - No Discounts on MLB Merchandise.
 MLB BankAmericard Cash Rewards card’s only baseball-related benefit is a customizable card face that sports your favorite team’s visage.
 That’s a nice splash of color for your wallet, but it’s not exactly practical.
 By contrast, NHL Discover it – another cash back card for sports fans – has a customizable card face in addition to a 10% discount at the NHL’s official online retail portal.

 - Has a Foreign Transaction Fee.
 If you plan on taking a road trip to see the Toronto Blue Jays play at their home stadium, or want to visit the Caribbean for a look for the next generation of rising MLB stars, you need to pay a 3% fee on all transactions you make there.
 For international travel, consider a fee-free alternative, such as Capital One Quicksilver or Discover it.